 Because many birth injuries will compromise the child’s entire future, potentially taking away their opportunity to go to college or receive proper training to secure a good job, the child may be forced to accept a “secondary” employment position with lower pay or reduced benefits.
 Some birth injuries are so severe that the child will never be able to have a job at all.
 In these circumstances, employment damages may be awarded to accommodate the difference that the child would have made at they not been injured.

-An expert secured by a highly skilled law firm, like Cantor Crane, is necessary for determining the child’s losses.
+An expert secured by a highly skilled law firm, like Cantor Injury Lawyers, is necessary for determining the child’s losses.
 Even if a child does not show visible disabilities that could interfere with their employment success, their birth injury could prevent them from keeping a job long term or receiving the promotions the child would receive had they not been injured.
 A highly skilled lawyer would be able to pinpoint these issues to determine the amount of employment losses.

 A birth injury, even those less severe, will likely reduce the employment lifespan of the individual.
 To calculate employment damages, you must consider what the individual would have made had they not been injured.
 This number is then compared to what they will make given the injury, and the difference is calculated.
 It is also important to consider if they will need to begin working later in life or need to stop working earlier than they would have without the injury.
 Many times, a number can be calculated by utilizing a multiplier dealing with inflation and an increase in a certain occupation’s market value.

 Usually, employment damages will be the least amount of money awarded to the individual, but it can be explained and justified easily.
 Any average juror can understand that the birth injury victim will lose the requested amount of money due to the injuries they sustained.
 Combining this number with the existing medical bills, future medical bills, and projected future life care costs, it will clearly show the true amount of pain and suffering the child is facing.